It's hard to believe that I am the CEO of a multi-million dollar company.

 I had TIME and lots of it.

 In some ways, it was a big disadvantage: I had no money coming in from a day job to support my new businesses.
 I had zero capital and no savings.
 Like literally $0.
-I was living in a closet in a punk house for $50/month.
+I was renting a closet in a punk house for $50/month.

 You’ll also notice a lot of overlap between the years I was doing these different things.